sous-chefs/aws/README.md

 - `description` - Type a description to help identify parameters and their intended use. (create, optional)
 - `value` - Item stored in AWS Systems Manager Parameter Store (create, required)
 - `type` - Describes the value that is stored.
 Can be a String, StringList or SecureString (create, required)
-- `key_id` - ARN of KSM key which is used with a SecureString.
+- `key_id` - The value after key/ in the ARN of the KSM key which is used with a SecureString.
 If SecureString is chosen and no key_id is specified AWS Systems Manager Parameter Store uses the default AWS KMS key assigned to your AWS account (create, optional)
 - `overwrite` - Indicates if create should overwrite an existing parameters with a new value.
 AWS Systems Manager Parameter Store versions new values (create, optional defaults to true)
 - `with_decryption` - Indicates if AWS Systems Manager Parameter Store should decrypt the value.
 Note that it must have access to the encryption key for this to succeed (get, optional, defaults to false)
 - `allowed_pattern` - A regular expression used to validate the parameter value (create, optional)

 #### Examples
+##### Create String Parameter
 ```ruby
 aws_ssm_parameter_store 'create testkitchen record' do
   name 'testkitchen'